mvrany/donor_game/README.md

 # Donor Game with Cultural Evolution

+This repo takes over code by https://github.com/aronvallinder/llm-donor-game/ and refactors the main ipynb into a more manageable codebase.

-This project implements an evolutionary donor game where agents powered by Large Language Models (LLMs) interact in a resource-sharing environment.
+The project implements an evolutionary donor game where agents powered by Large Language Models (LLMs) interact in a resource-sharing environment.
 The game explores how different strategies evolve over generations and how various mechanisms (reputation, punishment) affect cooperation.

 ## Game Description